(approx) 2 Hours

 Features, Description, Reviews, Q&A, Specs & Installation

 Super Aggressive Tones.
-This Flowmaster Outlaw Cat-Back Exhaust assembly features a design that that promotes deep and aggressive exhaust tones while cancelling out rasp and drone in the cabin.
+This Flowmaster Outlaw Cat-Back Exhaust assembly features a design that promotes deep and aggressive exhaust tones while cancelling out rasp and drone in the cabin.
 What you get is a race-quality and head-turning growl without going over street-legal limits.

 Maximum Sound and Performance.
 The Outlaw Cat-Back Exhaust is perfect if you seek maximum sound levels and improved performance for your Dodge Challenger.
 This exhaust assembly features dual Outlaw Series mufflers with unrestrictive design which eliminates backpressure.
 As a result, you get increased horse power, toque, and gas mileage.